 Holofunk tries to fix that, by making each sound into something you can both see and touch.
 I wanted to make complex music using something that had no buttons, nothing that you had to hold still over and peer down at.
 Holofunk comes closer to this vision than anything else in the world that I presently know of.

-At this writing it is September 2015.
-I started working on Holofunk over four years ago.
+At this writing it is December 2017.
+I started working on Holofunk over six years ago.
 In fact, in September 2011, I demonstrated the very first working version — which at the time used the first Kinect, a Wiimote over Bluetooth, and a wired microphone — to Beardyman himself in Vancouver:

-Since that time I have added support for multiple players and multiple monitors / viewpoints, increased the resolution, added sound effect support, ditched the Wiimote in favor of the new Kinect’s awesome hand pose detection, moved from hand-held microphones to wireless headsets, built the current performance rig, upgraded to x64 support, and shaken the bugs out of VST plugin support.
+Between 2011 and 2015 I added support for multiple players and multiple monitors / viewpoints, increased the resolution, added sound effect support, ditched the Wiimote in favor of the new Kinect’s awesome hand pose detection, moved from hand-held microphones to wireless headsets, built the current performance rig, upgraded to x64 support, and shaken the bugs out of VST plugin support.

-I thought I was ready for alpha testers, but it turns out the current technology stack may be too fragile for even me to keep working very stably.
-The future is further than you think.
-Still, I am keeping this page intact to describe the state of Holofunk at its original high point.
+I thought I was ready for alpha testers in 2016, but it turns out the current technology stack was too fragile for even me to keep working very stably.
+I summed up the end-of-2016 situation here: The future is further than you think.